Effectiveness of anti-dust mite covers: why pore size is more important than threads count

 A medical device designed within a strict quality framework

-Our anti-mites are manufactured under a quality system certified to ISO 13485:2016 , the international standard specific to medical devices.
+Our anti-mites are manufactured under a quality system certified to ISO 13485:2016, the international standard specific to medical devices.
 This guarantees:

 Clinical results to support this

-Beyond technical tests, validated and published clinical studies have demonstrated a reduction of more than 62%* in symptoms experienced by allergy sufferers using our anti-mites .
-This result testifies to their real-world effectiveness .
+Beyond technical tests, clinical studies validated and published have demonstrated a reduction of more than 62%* in symptoms experienced by allergy sufferers using our anti-mites.
+This result testifies to their real-world effectiveness.

 *Impact of using anti-dust mite covers manufactured according to an ISO 13485 certified process on the quality of life of allergy patients – A follow-up study of 52 patients – C. Martin, A. Vanlaeys, L. Salles & T. Porée (2019) – World Allergy Congress 2019